-Mike Rantilla, a Senior Associate Architect with the Freelon Group designed this amazing residence for himself on 1804 Pictou Road in Raleigh, North Carolina.
+Mike Rantilla designed this amazing residence for himself in Raleigh, North Carolina while a Senior Associate Architect with the Freelon Group.
 Nestled amongst the trees, the cantilevered home received the 2009 AIA Triangle Honor Award.

-This private home literally springs upward from the pristine wooded site.
+The Rantilla Cabin in North Carolina is private home that literally springs upward from the pristine wooded site.
 Wedged between zoning setbacks, a stream buffer and a steep slope, the home squeezes vertically into a three story scheme, elevated above the uninterrupted ground plane flowing beneath.
 Each floor is expressed as a discrete rectangular volume, clad in a different material and spun radially from a 40 foot tall, 18 inch thick solid concrete shear wall.
 Fully cantilevered stair treads project from the shear wall allowing light and views to pass through.
 Vertical circulation always maintains a close connection to the diagrammatic and structural centroid of the building.